-Whenever a proposed Representative Assembly action is published, it shall include the name, state and, with the express written consent of the contact person, the email address of said contact person.
+Whenever a proposed Representative Assembly action is published, it shall include the name and state.
+A secure way to contact the maker that will not reveal individual delegates' contact information will be provided.
 New business items may include a separate rationale/background statement of no more than 40 words.
 Any new business item that contains an acronym or abbreviated term shall include the complete name for the acronym followed by the acronym in parentheses when it is first used in that new business item.